core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The specific group key management scheme used to distribute new keying material, is out of the scope of this document.
 However, it is RECOMMENDED that the Group Manager supports the Group Rekeying Process described in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 When possible, the delivery of rekeying messages should use a reliable transport, in order to reduce chances of group members missing a rekeying instance.

-The group members should not be assumed as fixed, i.e., the group membership is subject to changes, possibly on a frequent basis.
+The set of group members should not be assumed as fixed, i.e., the group membership is subject to changes, possibly on a frequent basis.
 The Group Manager MUST rekey the group when one or more currently present endpoints leave the group, or in order to evict them as compromised or suspected so.
 In either case, this excludes such nodes from future communications in the group, and thus preserves forward security.
 If required by the application, the Group Manager MUST rekey the group also before one or more new joining endpoints are added to the group, thus preserving backward security.

 The establishment of the new Security Context for the group takes the following steps.